Strange Darling: Plot

 Chapter 5: "Here, Kitty, Kitty ..." — The Demon begins searching the house, shooting into objects where he thinks the Lady might be hiding, tauntingly calling out "Here, Kitty, Kitty".
 He eventually finds her and shoots through the ice chest, wounding her arm.

 Chapter 6: "Who's Gary Gilmore?" — The Demon handcuffs her to the chest before calling fellow sheriff Pete and his deputy, Gale, for backup.
 The Lady tells the Demon she had always hoped to die like Gary Gilmore, and tearfully confesses that, during their earlier sexual encounter, she felt a fleeting moment of true love for him.
 She then sprays him with a can of Genevieve's bear spray.
 A struggle ensues during which the Lady bites into the Demon's neck, tearing into his carotid artery, causing him to bleed to death.
 As he dies, she steals his concealed pistol.

 Pete and Gale arrive at the house, and find the Lady lying handcuffed to the freezer with her pants pulled down.
 She claims the Demon, high on cocaine, kidnapped her and took her to the farmhouse to rape and murder her, unaware that the home was occupied.
 Pete is skeptical of the scene and insists that the homicide unit investigate before they free her, but Gale convinces him that the Lady should receive immediate medical attention.
 As the officers escort the Lady by car toward town, Genevieve appears along the road and flags them down, but the Lady shoots her before she can explain what happened.
 The Lady then confiscates both of their guns before ordering Gale out of the car.

 Epilogue: "The Electric Lady" — Pete drives the Lady farther down the road before she has him stop so she can consider her next move.
 When Pete asks her why she kills, she tells him that she sometimes "doesn't see humans, just devils".
 The Lady then kills Pete.
 The Lady stumbles on foot farther down the road, when another woman driving a truck picks her up.
 Gazing at the sideview mirror, the Lady sees a brief flash of "a devil" in her own reflection.
 When the Lady draws her pistol, the driver quickly fires first, shooting the Lady.
 The driver calls police from her cell phone, explaining she just shot a stranger in self-defense and that she is en route to the local hospital.
-The Lady (who begins convulsing from the gunshot) looks on—hesitant on pulling out another gun on the driver—until she loses consciousness and dies.
+The Lady (who begins convulsing from the gunshot) looks on until she loses consciousness and dies.